-Asternic CDR Reports includes a user authentication and authorization system that will be available by default if you are not using FreePBX.
-If you use FreePBX and want to use it, then you must edit /var/www/html/cdrstats/config.php and set USE_FREEPBX_AUTH to false.
+Asternic CDR Reports includes a user authentication and authorization system that will be available by default if you are not using popular Asterisk configuration GUI.
+If you use such configurator and want to use it, then you must edit /var/www/html/cdrstats/config.php and set USE_BACKEND_AUTH to false.

 Authentication is done using a username and a password, while authorization is managed using access tokens for separating an administrator from a regular user.
 Users can also be limited to see certain extensions in their reports, so you can separate deparments or different tenants quite easily.

 The first this you will see when editing users is the administration screen: